 The Challenge

-To achieve its goals, the network needed stronger structures, clearer priorities, and more consistent opportunities for participants to learn from and support one another.
+To sustain momentum and achieve its goals, the network needed stronger structures, clearer priorities, and more consistent opportunities for participants to learn from and support one another.

 The Approach